SharedSmally/doc/app/mvn/mvn.md

 A lifecycle consists a list of pre-ordered phases.
 Each lifecycles has a list of pre-defineds phases.

 A Plugin provides a list of Goals.
-Each goal can be attached to a specific lifecycle's phase.
+Each goal can have a default phase, and can be attached to a specific lifecycle's phase.
 So the execution of a phase will execute a list of attched goals in the order that they are attached.

 The attachment of Plugin Goal and Lifecycle Phase could be in \<plugins>\<plugin>...\</plugin>\</plugins> or \<pluginManagement>\<plugin>...\</plugin>\</pluginManagement> within \<build> in profile or main pom.